Green Part 2

 and the first drops of rain begin to fall.

 There, up in the dark sky, you’ll find the “just right” highness.
-Their highness in the sky, serving as a rain cloud as dignified as its own drops, and as dark as its embodiment.
+Their highness in the sky, serving as a rain cloud as dignified as the relief it produces, and as dark as its embodiment.

 The Price of Revolution